dyninst/dyninst/docs/dyninstAPI/developer/inst-power.h.rst

 its top 10 bits as 0 is invalid (technically UNIMP).

 .. cpp:function:: void saveSPR(codeGen &gen, Dyninst::Register scratchReg, int sprnum, int stkOffset)

+  Generates instructions to save a special purpose register onto the stack.

+  NOTE: the bit layout of the mfspr instruction is as follows:
+  ``opcode:6 ; RT: 5 ; SPR: 10 ; const 339:10 ; Rc: 1``.
+However, the two 5-bit halves of the SPR field are
+  reversed so just using the xfxform will not work.

 .. cpp:function:: void restoreSPR(codeGen &gen, Dyninst::Register scratchReg, int sprnum, int stkOffset)

+  Generates instructions to restore a special purpose register from the stack.

 .. cpp:function:: void saveLR(codeGen &gen, Dyninst::Register scratchReg, int stkOffset)

+  Generates instructions to save link register onto stack.

 .. cpp:function:: void restoreLR(codeGen &gen, Dyninst::Register scratchReg, int stkOffset)

+  Generates instructions to restore link register from stack.

 .. cpp:function:: void setBRL(codeGen &gen, Dyninst::Register scratchReg, long val, unsigned ti)

-  We're lazy and hand in the next insn
+  Generates instructions to place a given value into link register.
+The entire instruction sequence consists of the generated instructions followed by a given (tail) instruction.

+.. cpp:function:: void resetBRL(AddressSpace* p, Address loc, unsigned val)

+  Writes out instructions in process ``p`` at address ``loc`` to place value ``val`` into the link register.

+  If ``val == 0``, then the instruction sequence is followed by a ``nop``.
+If ``val != 0``, then the instruction sequence is followed by a ``brl``.

 .. cpp:function:: void saveCR(codeGen &gen, Dyninst::Register scratchReg, int stkOffset)

+  Generates instructions to save the condition codes register onto stack.

 .. cpp:function:: void restoreCR(codeGen &gen, Dyninst::Register scratchReg, int stkOffset)
 .. cpp:function:: void saveFPSCR(codeGen &gen, Dyninst::Register scratchReg, int stkOffset)
 .. cpp:function:: void restoreFPSCR(codeGen &gen, Dyninst::Register scratchReg, int stkOffset)
 .. cpp:function:: void saveRegister(codeGen &gen, Dyninst::Register reg, int save_off)
 .. cpp:function:: void restoreRegister(codeGen &gen, Dyninst::Register source, Dyninst::Register dest, int save_off)

   We may want to restore a _logical_ register N (that is, the save slot for N) into a different reg.
-This avoids using a temporary
+This avoids using a temporary.

 .. cpp:function:: void restoreRegister(codeGen &gen, Dyninst::Register reg, int save_off)